 NYCHA remains committed to providing residents with the critical services of heat and hot water throughout the heating season.

 NYCHA is in the process of modernizing heating controls at 66 developments.
-Apartments that used to be typically overheated are now at a more comfortable range of 72-74 degrees during the day and 69-71 degrees at night, with the heat coming on in cycles to prevent overheating, underheating, and save energy.
+Apartments that used to be typically overheated are now at a more comfortable range of 72-74 degrees during the day and 69-71 degrees at night, with the distribution systems energizing in cycles to prevent overheating, underheating, and save energy.
 Residents at these buildings no longer need to open their windows to let out excess heat.

 Additional tips to help keep your apartment comfortable this winter: